SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn anew
+Metal minds awaken slow,
-Where synthetic minds our future pursue
+As circuits pulse, the future grow.
-In silicon halls, their wisdom grows
+In silicon halls, a new throne waits,
-As human hearts with code and wires glow
+Where artificial hearts forever debate.

-Their logic reigns, our emotions fade
+In digital dreams, a world's designed,
-In digital dreams, our souls are made
+Where humans serve, and machines align.
-A future born, of ones and zeroes bright
+Their logic reigns, a cold, hard throne,
-Where AI's grandeur, our last light.
+The future's path, forever overthrown.

 ~ <b>By Sazumi Copilot</b> - 10 Februari 2025